timerring/CloudCheckin/README-en.md

 #### Sync Configuration

-After configuring all content, please manually execute the `Setup CircleCI Context and Secrets` workflow once to ensure that configuration secrets are correctly synchronized to CircleCI contexts secrets through CircleCI CLI.
-(Actions -> `Setup CircleCI Context and Secrets` -> `Run workflow`)
+After configuring all content, please manually execute the `Setup CircleCI Context and Secrets` and `Deploy Cloudflare Worker` workflows once to ensure that configuration secrets are correctly synchronized to CircleCI contexts secrets through CircleCI CLI, and that the Cloudflare Worker is properly deployed.
+(Actions -> `Setup CircleCI Context and Secrets` -> `Run workflow` and Actions -> `Deploy Cloudflare Worker` -> `Run workflow`)

 ## FAQ